Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Extinction set and Invasion growth rates

 \section{Extinction set and Invasion growth rates}

-For flow-kick models, the extinction set $\S_0:=\{z \in S | \prod_{i=1}^n x_i=0 \}$ is the set of states where at least one species is extinct (i.e., it has a density equal to zero).
+For flow-kick models, the extinction set $\S_0:=\{z \in \S | \prod_{i=1}^n x_i=0 \}$ is the set of states where at least one species is extinct (i.e., it has a density equal to zero).
 The per-capita form of the flow and kick mapping imply that for any initial condition $z \in \S_0$, the future states $\kappa^n(z)$ remain in $\S_0$ for all time, capturing the principle of ``no cats, no kittens'' of closed ecological systems.
 The persistent set $\S_+=\S\setminus \S_0$ corresponds to states in which all species have positive densities.
 Assumptions \textbf{A1} (via existence and uniqueness) and \textbf{A3} (via positivity) imply that for any initial condition $z\in \S_+$, future states $\kappa^n(z)$ remain in $\S_+$ for all time.
 Notably, as with nearly all deterministic models, extinction can occur only asymptotically, not in finite time.

 Permanence, defined more precisely in Section~\ref{sec:main}, corresponds to the extinction set $\S_0$ being a repellor, that is, if the system starts with all species present ($z \in \S_+$), then eventually it becomes bounded away from the extinction set.
-To understand permanence for flow-kick models, I use invasion growth rates, which measure the average per-capita growth rate of a population when introduced at infinitesimally small densities.
-The most mathematically convenient way to define these invasion growth rates is using ergodic theory.
-Section~\ref{subsec:IGR} provides some background on ergodic theory, introduces explicit formulas for invasion growth rates, highlights their key properties, and illustrates how to calculate these rates for the previously introduced examples.
+To understand permanence for flow-kick models, I use invasion growth rates, which measure the average per-capita growth rate of a population when introduced at infinitesimally small densities. {At equilibria of the kick-to-kick map $\kappa$, these invasion growth rates correspond to the logarithms of the appropriate eigenvalues of the Jacobian matrix.
+To extend the analysis beyond equilibria, it is mathematically convenient to define these invasion growth rates using ergodic theory.} Section~\ref{subsec:IGR} provides some background on ergodic theory, introduces explicit formulas for invasion growth rates, highlights their key properties, and illustrates how to calculate these rates for the previously introduced examples.